 After that, take the insights you’ve found and use them to segment your audience to find deeper insights based on shared interests, product attributes, operational categories, and customer behaviors, to name a few.
 There are so many ways to parse the data, it deserves a demo to appreciate the options.

 Next, track these conversations over time to identify trends and patterns.
 Then measure against operational metrics to assess whether you need to adjust processes, budget, or content – both on social and beyond.

 Once you’ve mapped out the KPIs that matter, reporting on them at any moment is a matter of pulling your data into the dashboard template of your choice – or even creating your own.
 That way, higher-ups can see exactly where your brand stands at any given moment, and advise accordingly.

 This keeps your brand on track – a high-speed track, that moves as fast a social – while also proving the merit of social analytics data to those who hold the purse-strings.

 Agencies like Spong and brands like Lloyds Bank use Brand Analysis Reporting to help clients shape business goals and keep risks at bay.
 You should do the same – otherwise, you’re just giving competitors an edge.

-Want to learn more about Social Media Reporting?
+Want to learn even more about Social Media Reporting?
 Reach out to talk with one of our experts!